rolandpoulter/js-class-di/README.md

 Constructs JavaScript classes that provide easy type introspection and remove the need for boilerplate code.
 Also has inheritance and depedency injection built in.
-Aims to be a lightweight, and simple implementation that can be easily monkey patched if needed.
+Aims to be a lightweight, and simple implementation that can be easily monkey patched if need be.

 Returns a Function.
 ```javascript

 "use strict";